Make an enquiry

 For many Britons, New Zealand represents the ultimate dream moving destination.

 The stunning natural landscapes and slower pace of living attract thousands every year.
-In fact, it’s estimated that around 4% of the New Zealand population is made up of English expats.
-Moving to New Zealand offers endless opportunities for a new life, which could mean a better work-life balance, a more welcoming atmosphere, and an exciting outdoor lifestyle.
+In fact, it’s estimated that around 4.5% of the New Zealand population comprises English expats.
+Moving to New Zealand offers endless opportunities for a new life, which could mean a better work-life balance, often a more welcoming atmosphere, and an exciting outdoor lifestyle.

 Salaries in New Zealand vs the UK